 As shown in Table 4, the coefficients of the vintage dummy variables increase every year, which demonstrates that loan quality deteriorated after adjusting for the other covariates included in the specification.
-This deterioration is illustrated by the adjusted delinquency rates depicted in Figure 1 (right panel), which is computed using Equation 12.
+This deterioration is illustrated by the adjusted delinquency rates depicted in Figure 1 (right panel), which is computed using Equation (12).
 This picture is in sharp contrast with that obtained from actual rates, where 2003 was the year with the lowest delinquency rates, and 2001 was the year with the third-highest rates (see Figure 1, left panel).
 We test whether the differences between every subsequent vintage year dummy coefficients are statistically significant.
-We find that the yearly change (increase) in the dummy variables are statistically significant at the 1% confidence level, except for the small increase from 2006 to 2007.
+We find that the yearly change (increase) in the dummy variables is statistically significant at the 1% confidence level, except for the small increase from 2006 to 2007.
 The vintage dummy coefficients reported in Table 4 are in the same units as the contribution of the different variables presented in Table 3.
-For example, comparing vintages 2001 and 2007, the total
+For example, comparing vintages 2001 and 2007, the total contribution of the (nonvintage dummy) covariates increased by 4.38% (from 51.71% to 56.09%).
+This pales in comparison to the 66.69% increase in the vintage dummy variable over 2001-2007.